bmlt-enabled/crouton/readme.txt

 Stable tag: 3.22.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-crouton implements a Tabbed UI for BMLT.
+crouton provides a UI and more for view recovery meetings as stored in a Basic Meeting List Toolbox (BMLT) database.

 == Description ==

-Crouton was forked from BMLT Tabbed UI plugin in 2018.
-This plugin provides a Tabbed UI and more for the Basic Meeting List Toolbox (BMLT).
-Simply put the shortcode [bmlt_tabs] into a Wordpress page to get your very own tabbed interface to BMLT.
-Not into a tabbed interface?
-There is a shortcode parameter to display meetings without tabs.
-This would be useful for Areas that have fewer meetings.
-This plugin also provides various shortcodes to return the number of meetings and groups in specified service bodies.
+Crouton was forked from BMLT Tabbed UI plugin in 2018 and provides a UI and more for view recovery meetings as stored in a Basic Meeting List Toolbox (BMLT) database.
+Simply put the shortcode [bmlt_tabs] into a Wordpress page to get your very own view of the BMLT information.
+This plugin also provides shortcodes to view the meetings in a map or return the number of meetings and groups in specified service bodies.
 Please visit settings - BMLT Tabbed UI for shortcode instructions.

 == Installation ==